lmsmbzuai/world_model_for_red_teaming/README.md

 ## 🫆 Reproducibility

-The experiment can be reproduced, but you must contact me first to access to the fine-tuned world model.
-After that, note that it may take more than 3 hours to complete, even when using a GPU.
-The procedure is as follows, based on the same setup described in the Installation & Usage section.
+To reproduce the experiment, not only run the nevironment, please contact me to request access to the fine-tuned world model.
+Be aware that the process can take over three hours, even on GPU.
+The steps below assume the same setup as described in Installation & Usage:
 ```bash
 ollama serve